 - Time Lag – Identifies the timespan between the first visit and conversions

-- Path Length – Group the routes taken for each conversion and visit.
+- Path Length – Group the routes taken for each conversion and visit

 The Google Analytics platform has an exhaustive list of powerful and functional reports and tools.
-And can be customized to meet the specific needs of a webmaster.
+Hence, it can be customized to meet the specific needs of a webmaster.
 You can also design custom dashboards and views to keep track of the important areas.
 But, if you are just starting with your experience, you can check out these Google Analytics for beginners resources and get hands-on with these exciting features.